SirFrostingham/IcarusRealTimeModTool/README.md

 - Search around the internet for Powershell Escape characters.

 # How to install
+You have 2 install options:
+- [RECOMMENDED] If you want a script that self updates all scripts from the GitHub repo and launches the game after performing the mods automation, do copy step in #2.
+- [OPTIONAL] If you just want the Powershell script that runs the mods automation, do copy step #3.

 1. Install game ICARUS (probably through Steam)
+2. [RECOMMENDED] Copy LaunchIcarusWithMods.cmd to the ICARUS game root directory (example: D:\SteamLibrary\steamapps\common\ICARUS)
-2. Copy 1 files from this repo (`ModGame.ps1`) to the root game directory (example: D:\SteamLibrary\steamapps\common\ICARUS)
+3. [OPTIONAL] Copy 1 files from this repo (`ModGame.ps1`) to the root game directory (example: D:\SteamLibrary\steamapps\common\ICARUS)
    - The script will download any missing components, including asking you if you want to download an example mod.
    - It needs at least 1 mod for the system to work.
-3. Set up your PC to be able to run Powershell scripts: Run `cmd.exe` -> execute: `powershell Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
+4. Set up your PC to be able to run Powershell scripts: Run `cmd.exe` -> execute: `powershell Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
-4. From the root ICARUS game directory, run: `ModGame.ps1`
+5. From the root ICARUS game directory, run: `ModGame.ps1`

 Screenshots of before/after each of the above examples:
 ![image](https://user-images.githubusercontent.com/4725943/212524939-86b0315c-bc20-4194-b4af-a6714dd8bfb5.png)